gregberns/materialize-writer/README.md

 When I looked at the message in Kafka, the Avro `Writer` is putting the whole schema in the payload.

+I also tried to add the 'magic' header manually to the message (see `serialize()`), but that didnt seem to help.

 ### Kafka Message with Without Schema

 So instead of using the `Writer` directly I wanted to encode the `Value::Record` and send it, as seen in `src/main.rs:serialize2()`.